Lecturer in History

 Kanwal Hameed

-• My research interests include anti-colonial histories and political movements of the modern Gulf and MENA regions, and historiography that attends to the intersecting axes of gender, class, ethno-sect, race and citizenship.
+• My research interests include anti-colonial histories and revolutionary political movements of the modern Gulf and MENA regions, and historiography that attends to the intersecting axes of gender, class, ethno-sect, race and citizenship.

 Image